shinetools/shine-public-api-example/README.md

-# Shine Connect
+# Shine Connect API

 [![Code Owners](https://img.shields.io/badge/owner-platform-blueviolet?style=flat&logo=github)](./.github/CODEOWNERS)

-This projects aims at demonstrating how to use Shine Connect API, including the mTLS setup.
+This projects aims at demonstrating how to use Shine Connect API.
 Not all routes are included, there is both a `GET` and `POST` that should be enough to get you started.

 See the full Shine Connect documentation [here](https://developers.shine.fr/v3.0/reference).

+## Architecture of the project

 ## Install